-At present nor in the past there are any differently-abled students in the college.
+Although the college does not have any differently-abled students enrolled, all the necessary arrangements are kept ready to meet any future requirement.

-2.2.2 Does the institution assess the students' needs in terms of knowledge and skills before the commencement of the programme?
+- 2.2.2 Does the institution assess the students' needs in terms of knowledge and skills before the commencement of the programme?
 If 'yes', give details on the process.

-Since the number applicants is less than the permitted number of seats since the last three academic sessions there is no need of conducting any such assessment.
-The session in which there was a demand for seats, that is 170 applicants against 150 seats, the college followed the Government of Assam's reservation policy and admitted students strictly on a merit on the basis the candidate's marks secured in the qualifying examination.

-2.2.3 What are the strategies adopted by the institution to bridge the knowledge gap of the enrolled students (Bridge/Remedial/ Add-on/Enrichment Courses, etc.) to enable them to cope with the programme of their choice?
+No such assessment of knowledge and skill of the students aspiring to take admission in the college is done as in the last three academic sessions the number applicants remained less than the permitted number of seats.
+The session in which there was a demand for seats, that is 170 applicants against 150 seats, the college followed the Government of Assam's reservation policy and admitted students strictly on a basis of merit (marks secured in the qualifying examination) of the student and following the state government reservation policy strictly. - 2.2.3 What are the strategies adopted by the institution to bridge the knowledge gap of the enrolled students (Bridge/Remedial/ Add-on/Enrichment Courses, etc.) to enable them to cope with the programme of their choice?